jalgamestudios/project-bite/readme.md

 time.sleep(0.01)
 ```

-After that, it is whether both true and false account for more than 30 percent of the samples:
+After that, we check whether both true and false account for more than 30 percent of the samples:

 ```python
 if(amountTrue>(.3*testCount)and amountFalse>(.3*testCount) ):